module Lwt_stream : sig..end

 - _p when the function returns a thread and calls are parallelised

-from f creates an stream from the given input function. f is called each time more input is needed, and the stream ends when f returns None.
+from f creates a stream from the given input function. f is called each time more input is needed, and the stream ends when f returns None.

 val from_direct : (unit -> 'a option) -> 'a t

 from_direct f does the same as Lwt_stream.from but with a function that does not return a thread.
-It is better than wrapping f into a function which returns a thread.
+It is preferred that this function be used rather than wrapping f into a function which returns a thread.

-Exception raised by the push function of a push-stream when pushing an element after the end of stream (= None) have been pushed.
+Exception raised by the push function of a push-stream when pushing an element after the end of stream (= None) has been pushed.

 val create : unit -> 'a t * ('a option -> unit)